ABLauritsen/GGR-Diagrams/README.md

-Python-script for computing the values of small diagrams in the GGR expansion
+Python-script for computing the values of small diagrams in the Gaudin-Gilespie-Ripka (GGR) expansion